jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Once done you will be notified if the app is accepted & ready to install or rejected with a report detailing the reasons

-Installing will execute a SHC restart
+Installing apps initiates a Search Head Cluster restart